Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 Lastly – the Willow Stream Spa is fabulous for parents.
 Let the kids go to the Kids Club, and carve out some adult time for yourself at the spa!

 This is one of the few resorts that have an area just for teens as well as a kids club (Club Grande) for ages 5-12.
 Kids 5 and under enjoy free breakfast every day, which is so nice as a parent!
+Check out the latest prices and more details.

 There are lots of cultural programs you can take in as a family, as well as ocean-based activities and an on-site luau.